bleyerj/comet-fenicsx/_sources/tours/nonlinear_problems/linear_viscoelasticity_jax/linear_viscoelasticity_jax.md

 #### JIT and automatic vectorization

 Finally, we will later have to call this function when looping over all quadrature points.
 Implementing such a loop in pure Python would obviously be extremely inefficient.
 An alternative would be to rewrite the `local_constitutive_update` function in vectorized form to work on a batch of strain-like quantities of shape `(3,num_gauss)` where `num_gauss` is the total number of Gauss points.
 Although this is not particularly difficult to implement in the present case, it requires reimplementing the function which is error-prone and cumbersome in general.
-Fortunately, JAX provides a way to transform a function into an efficient vectorized automatically using `jax.vmap`.
+Fortunately, JAX provides a way to automatically transform a function into an efficient vectorized form using `jax.vmap`.
 Applying this vectorization to the `tangent_operator_and_state` function, we simply specify that the batch will take place over axis 0 of the first 3 arguments but not the last one (`dt` is not batched).
 Finally, the resulting function is also jitted for efficient compilation and execution by the XLA compiler.

 ```{code-cell} ipython3
 batched_constitutive_update = jax.jit(